SMI/RdmpDicom/README.md

 - [Data Extraction](./Documentation/DataExtraction.md)
 - [Caching (Fetching images from a DicomServer)](./Documentation/DataLoad.md)

+The Plugin can be downloaded from the [releases section of GitHub](https://github.com/HicServices/RdmpDicom/releases) or you can build it yourself.

 # Building

 You can build Rdmp.Dicom as a plugin for RDMP by running the following: